|

 educated at the Pacific Military Academy in Culver City, California, and

 St Alban’s Episcopal Academy in Sycamore, Illinois.
+While education was all well

 and good, however, Lauran felt that being a free spirit was even better,